NoJokeFNA/mc-protection/SETUP.md

 > - Through umpteen other checks, as well as logical processors that check if it's a bot, you can also be extra protected again.

 # Disclaimer
-We are not responsible for any damage on your network.
-You set up everything on your own risk.
+We are not responsible for any damage to your network.
+You set up everything at your own risk.